mobuya/some_more_cpp/README.md

 # C++ projects | Winter22

-These two project were a part of the Programing 2 Lecture at Univeristy of Vienna.
-The vector was an assignement where we learned about dynamic memory allocation and for the smart_pointer project they taught us how to use smart pointers and how to use the important std::move function/converter.
+These two projects were integral components of the Programming 2 course at the University of Vienna.
+The vector assignment provided a hands-on experience with dynamic memory allocation, enhancing our understanding of efficient memory management.

+The smart pointer project introduced us to the usage of smart pointers, emphasizing their significance in modern C++ programming, and demonstrated the critical application of the std::move function for efficient resource management.